CMDBrew/adminterface/website/docs/intro.md

 ---

 # Introduction
-ActiveAdminBootstrap brings the best parts of [ActiveAdmin] and [Bootstrap] into your project.

-In addition, it is equipped with some of the most commonly used features to help you build any project more efficiently, whether it's internal or customer-facing.

 :::info Beta Version
-ActiveAdminBootstrap is currently under **Closed Beta Development**.
-[Contact us] if you wish to be an **Early Adopter** and provide us with [feedbacks](https://github.com/CMDBrew/active_admin_bootstrap/discussions).
+ActiveAdminBootstrap is currently under **Closed Beta Development**, and the source and communities are only accessible by early adopters.
+Contact us at contact@cmdbrew.com if you wish to become one.

-✌️&nbsp;[Stay tuned](/community/support) for our upcoming releases.
 :::

+ActiveAdminBootstrap is an add-on for [ActiveAdmin], and it brings the best parts of [ActiveAdmin] and [Bootstrap] into your project.

+In addition, it is equipped with some of the most commonly used features to help you build any project more efficiently, whether it's internal or customer-facing.

 ## Inspiration
 We have been using [ActiveAdmin] for years to build both internal and external products for our customers.
 This approach helps us establish a standard for building products— at least for a considerable portion of the project.